jerolimov/java-hardener/README.md

 ## Developer introduction

 Dependencies and the IDE configuration files are not part of the git repository.
+To download them use the maven plugin of your IDE or one of these commands:

+Use your IDE maven-plugins to import the projects or configure your project with one of these maven 2+ (tested with maven 3.1) commands:

+	mvn eclipse:clean eclipse:eclipse -DdownloadSources
+	mvn idea:clean idea:eclipse

 Supported maven 2+ (tested with maven 3) commands:

 	mvn compile # download the dependencies and compile the sources mvn package # compiles, test and package the java-hardener sources

-Use your IDE maven-plugins to import the projects or configure your project with one of these maven 2+ (tested with maven 3) commands:

-	mvn eclipse:clean eclipse:eclipse
-	mvn idea:clean idea:eclipse

 Required dependencies: